IMAP component for .NET

 It offers .NET developers an unparalleled tool for handling IMAP email protocol.
 From retrieving messages to managing folders and attachments, the IMAP component in Mail.dll simplifies complex tasks into user-friendly functions.

-Mail.dll is available for all regular .NET framework versions as well as for most recent .net 6 and .net 7.
+Mail.dll is available for all regular .NET framework versions as well as for most recent .net 6, 7 and .net 8 and higher.

 IMAP, short for Internet Message Access Protocol, is one of the two most prevalent Internet standard protocols for e-mail retrieval, the other being Post Office Protocol – POP3 (also available in Mail.dll).